Ezequiel Zamora: Biography

 Zamora was born in Cúa, Miranda State.
-His parents were Alejandro Zamora and Paula Correa, modest landowners belonging to the white social class.
-During the early years of his childhood, he received a basic education, typical of a rural area still disrupted by the struggle for independence from Spain.
+His parents were Alejandro Zamora and Paula Correa, two modest white landowners.
+He received a basic education during his childhood, common in rural areas disrupted by the struggle for independence from Spain.

-Later, Zamora moved to Caracas, where he continued his primary school studies, the only formal education he received.
-However, thanks to the influence of his brother-in-law John Caspers, he received informal political training, influenced by the revolutionary movements in Europe.
-Zamora completed his education thanks to his friendly relationship with the lawyer José Manuel García.
-Zamora learned modern philosophy and the foundations of Roman law, and soon advocated the "principles of equality" and the need for their implementation in Venezuela.
+Later, Zamora moved to Caracas, where he continued his primary school studies at a Lancasterian school (the Lancasteriana), the only formal education he would receive.
+Through the influence of his brother-in-law John Caspers, he received informal political training about the revolutionary movements in Europe.
+Through his friendship with the lawyer José Manuel García, Zamora, learned modern philosophy and the foundations of Roman law, and advocated for the implementation of the "principles of equality" in Venezuela.

 Military life

-In 1849, as a member of Liberal Party, he ran in the elections as a candidate for "elector" to the canton of Villa de Cura, but his nomination was opposed by conservatives, typically using fraudulent methods that he and all his friends and supporters saw as compulsive and illegal.
-This was a reflection of the tense situation between Liberals and Conservatives on a national level, in which bloody denouement had the intention to prevent a meeting between José Antonio Páez and Antonio Leocadio Guzman, father of Antonio Guzmán Blanco.
-The meeting of the two leaders was frustrated by spontaneous uprisings of peasants in the central region.
-Zamora immediately called to "make war with the Goths" to benefit the poor, while Paez was appointed Chief of the Army.
+In 1846, as a member of the Liberal Party, he ran as a candidate for the elections in Villa de Cura, but conservatives opposing him thwarted this by procedurally blocking his nomination, which Zamora and his followers considered illegal and fraudulent.
+This reflected the tense situation between Liberals and Conservatives on a national level, In attempt to avoid bloodshed, Antonio Leocadio Guzmán, the founder of the Liberal Party who Zamora counted as an ally, and the opposing José Antonio Páez arranged a meeting.
+However, spontaneous peasant uprisings in the central region prevented this rapprochement.
+When Paez became the Chief of the Army, Zamora issued a call to arms aimed at benefiting the poor.